Davidyz/VectorCode/docs/neovim.md

    the latest GitHub commit.

 It may be helpful to use a `build` hook to automatically upgrade the CLI when the neovim plugin updates.
-For example, if you're using lazy.nvim and `pipx`, you can use the following plugin spec:
+For example, if you're using lazy.nvim and `uv`, you can use the following plugin spec:

 ```lua